sriharsha6197/multi-env-ifra-creation-lb-lt/README.md

 step2: public lb and private lb creation in multiple azs

 step3: creation of lt and autoscaling groups both pb and pvt

+step4: creation of rds cluster for db setup